sayannide99/AMLS_21-22_SN17000550/README.md

 5) Task B parameter tuning code - this iteration contains codes for loops and plots that were used for classifier's parameter tuning purposes
 6) A screenshot showing an example of what this folder and its content should be for the classifiers to run successfully
+7) A dataset folder containing the training dataset of 3000 MRI images and the corresponding label csv file
+8) A test folder containing the test dataset of 200 MRI images and the corresponding label csv file

-Please note that due to size constraints the training and test dataset are not included here and can be found at:
+If there are issues with the dataset and test folders, please note that the training and test dataset can be found at:
 Training dataset: http://shorturl.at/hquDP
 Test dataset: https://drive.google.com/file/d/1LS_C_4_iOeqOyEoWPPoksrk8lqdBKagB/view

-Additionally before running the Jupyter Notebook files please download the datasets and export the dataset and test folders within the zip files to this folder so that the python files can carry out the necessary sorting and preprocessing of the tumour images.
-A screenshot of how this folder should look like before running the codes is provided.
+A screenshot of how the folder should look like before running the python codes is provided.

 How to run the code:
 - Task A final code and Task B final code are the two main files necessary to run the final classifier models for the project and both